concrete architecture Trieste

 rozzol melara brutalist estate

-Rozzol Melara Inner corridor with graffiti Dario Lorinzini
+Rozzol Melara Inner corridor with graffiti

-In recent years the government has committed significant sums to improve the estate recognising that a bold design alone will not build a cohesive community.
-There is also a recognition that the time has passed and that vast concrete estates will likely not be built again in our lifetime.
+In recent years the government has committed significant sums to improve the estate, recognising that a bold design alone will not build a cohesive community.
+There is also a recognition that time has passed and that vast concrete estates will likely not be built again in our lifetime.
 Like other brutalist estates around the world, there is now a grudging admiration for what Celli was trying to achieve.

 brutalist housing estate internal walkway